FAR-Lab/Interactive-Lab-Hub/Lab 1/README.md

 **Are there things that seemed better on paper than acted out?**

+On paper it looks easy for a user to hold the pan and check the light.
+However, when we trying to act out, there exist certain angle that the light on the handle might be blocked by the body of user.

 **Are there new ideas that occur to you or your collaborators that come up from the acting?**

+One collaborator suggested that maybe instead of a indicator light on the handle of the pan, a light rim on the pan will be cooler and easier to see.

 ## Part C. Prototype the device